Hi-Angel/notes-backup/purescript.md

 * React elements *(`JSX`es)* are `Monoid`, Halogen's aren't.
 This simplifies conditionally rendering elements: instead of doing a `[multiple, children] <> if a then [anotherElem] else []` you just write `[multiple, children, guard anotherElem]`, where `guard` is the Monoid's.
 Much shorter, huh?
 * Halogen's "Ref"s require you to name them, whereas React's don't.
 So React refs can't collide, whereas in a big Halogen project you can come up with name that was already used.

+# Parsing

+* Alternating branches via `<|>` should only be done at the top of do-block, otherwise failure wouldn't propagate properly.
+This works the same in original Parsec.
+[See this for details](https://github.com/purescript-contrib/purescript-parsing/issues/235#issuecomment-2692904083).

 # Testing

 * QuickCheck: for property-based testing, randomly generates tests that check given function properties.